'Into Outer Space with Lucia Pamela'.

 Final years, death and legacy

-Pamela's colouring book inspired the song 'International Colouring Contest' (1994) by the band Stereolab on their album Mars Audiac Quintet, which also features an audio sample of her voice.
+Pamela's coloring book inspired the song 'International Colouring Contest' (1994) by the band Stereolab on their album Mars Audiac Quintet, which also features an audio sample of her voice.

 Illustration from the sleeve of 'Into Outer Space with Pamela'.